zowe/zowe-client-java-sdk/README.md

 For instance, one API package provides the ability to upload and download z/OS data sets.
 You can leverage that package to rapidly build a client application that interacts with data sets.

-The Java SDK joins an existing community of language-specific SDKs: Python, NodeJS, Swift, and Kotlin.
-It provides the Java community with similar capabilities based on the NodeJS SDK.
-It is in a mature state compared with NodeJS SDK functionality.
+The Java SDK joins an existing community of other language-specific SDKs.
+It provides the Java community similar capabilities based on the NodeJS SDK.

 This SDK may differ from some others with the JobMonitor class adding prebuilt functionality for automation tasks.